jejacks0n/teaspoon/README.md

 http://localhost:3000/teabag
 ```

-You can focus tests in various ways (and we might be providing an interface for this eventually).
-We already provide a way to switch suites, but to run a specific file you can specify the file(s) to focus to with `/teabag?file[]=file1.js&file[]=file2.js` or `/teabag?file=file1.js`.
-To specify a match for the test description you can use `/teabag?grep=Calculator should add two digits`
+You can focus tests in various ways, and Teabag provides an interface to run focus tests by suite, file, and filter.

 ### Rake